 7).
 Give closure to the stories you’re working on, either by finishing them or moving on.
-Nothing blocks creativity like a previous work looming over your shoulder as prepare for another.
+Nothing blocks creativity like a previous work looming over your shoulder as you prepare for another.

 8).
 Read a style or genre that’s outside of your comfort zone and then try to emulate it in a short story or piece of flash fiction.